satellitecomponent/Neurite/README.md

 ### Ai Nodes allow for the creation of an arbitrary number of Ai Agents with the ability to connect memories together.
 - `Alt + Double click` creates a node with a more traditional AI chat interface. (you can create multiple)
 - Connected Ai nodes will now send messages to one another.
-This is still in an early expirmental state. (`Hold Shift and Click` two node windows to connect them together)
+This has been improved but contains endless possiblities. (`Hold Shift and Click` two node windows to connect them together)
 - Supports Local and OpenAi models concurrently.

 ### Inter-AI Communication
 - **Message Looping:** Initiate conversational loops among connected AI nodes.
-- **Prompt Generation:** Upon connection, AI nodes are programmed to end responses with a question or prompt, which is then sent to other connected nodes.
+- **Prompt Generation:** Upon connection, AI nodes are programmed to end responses with a question or prompt, which is then sent to any other connected nodes.
 - **Unique & Shared Instructions:**
   - **Unique Instructions:** Connect text nodes exclusively to a specific AI node to give it private system instructions, isolated from other connected AI nodes.
   - **Shared Instructions:** Text nodes can send instructions to multiple AI nodes as long as there are no other AI nodes between them.
 This is because...